 Resource Allocation Overview

-Per institutional policy, Faculty hiring requests, while documented within the Annual Update process, follow the established Faculty hiring procedures.
+Per institutional policy, Faculty hiring requests follow a process distinct from Annual Planning and affirms established Faculty hiring procedures.

 A benefit of this process is high level analysis of requests across the institution, which allows common trends in resource needs to emerge and be effectively consolidated rather than addressed on an ad hoc basis, resulting in streamlined budget resource allocation.